 No security gained if law passes

-Besides, it is highly unlikely that the German Constitutional Court would allow such a privacy-infringing law in the first place.
+Besides, it is highly unlikely that the German Constitutional Court would allow such a privacy-infringing law in the first place as they have declared data retention as unconstitutional multiple times.
 Obviously, the consequences would not be more security, but less.
 In the end, such a law would

 - signal to users that their apps can't be trusted anymore,

 - warn criminals to use different apps,